 - Prepare for and recover from natural disasters

-What kinds of help does DRNC provide?
+What kinds of services does DRNC provide?

 What is a Protection and Advocacy Agency (P&A)?